rethinkdb/rethinkdb-rs/1-reql-language/dates-and-times/python.md

 # Inserting times #

 You can insert times by simply passing a Python `datetime.datetime` object.
 Note that the Python driver requires `datetime` objects to have time zone information.
-(The Ruby and JavaScript drivers will default to UTC if the object does not contain time zone information; for third party drivers, check their documentation.)
+(Most drivers will default to UTC if the object does not contain time zone information; for third party drivers, check their documentation.)

 ```py
 r.table('events').insert(